zigasancin/wordpress-optimization-toolbox/plugins/w3-total-cache/readme.txt

 Please reach out to all of these people and support their projects if you're so inclined.

 == Changelog ==

+= 2.8.7 =
+* Fix: Exit survey email field submission
+* Fix: Setup Guide analytics
+* Update: Allow deleting plugin data when skipping the exit survey on deactivation
+* Update: aws/aws-php-sns-message-validator (1.9.0 => 1.9.1)

+= 2.8.6 =
+* Fix: Error deactivating when selected to delete plugin data
+* Fix: WP-CLI: Enable Object Cache depending on settings
+* Fix: Delete all plugin WordPress Options if selected on deactivation
+* Enhancement: Automatically disable Object Cache after plugin update if set to Disk and display a notice
+* Enhancement: WP-CLI: Added settings to enable Object and DB Cache for WP-CLI
+* Enhancement: Added an email field to the exit survey for requesting help
+* Enhancement: Added a popup modal to accept the risk when enabling Object Cache using Disk

 = 2.8.5 =
 * Fix: CDN: Amazon S3 long hostname for default region